 top of page

-I am Celestina Billington, a visionary artist, activist, producer, and curator committed to creating cultural spaces where creativity and community fuel one another.
+I am Celestina Billington, a visionary artist, arts administrator, activist, feminist, producer, writer and curator (et. cetera) committed to creating cultural spaces where creativity and community fuel one another.
 For more than a decade, I have developed performances, public art, and inventive programming that elevate living artists and expand public access to creative expression.
 My work thrives in the space where experimentation meets equity, and where process carries as much value as product.
+I value tenderness, trust --but also radical self expression.

 Connect with me on Instagram @lacelestinaprofecia or on LinkedIn.